imgrant/fit2tcx/README.md

 Note that even if the `-d` or `-c` arguments are not given, information about GPS-recorded distance and footpod accuracy is recorded in the notes for each lap and the activity overall (the values are, of course, not used to change the actual data in the TCX file in the arguments aren't given), allowing you to compare.
 In the event that the FIT file was recorded using GPS data, the values will be the same and the footpod accuracy will be 100.0% (i.e. fit2tcx assumes that the distance reported by the FIT file comes from a footpod).

 *******************************************************************************

 # trt2import
-trt2import is a companion program that leverages fit2tcx (and optionally, [GPSBabel](http://www.gpsbabel.org/)) to aid in copying and converting FIT files from a Timex Run Trainer 2.0 using a Windows PC.
+trt2import is a companion program that leverages fit2tcx (and optionally, [GPSBabel](http://www.gpsbabel.org/)) to aid in copying and converting FIT files from a Timex Run Trainer 2.0.

+## Requirements
+The following python modules are required by trt2import:
+* fit2tcx and associated requirements (see above)
+* [UploadGarmin](http://sourceforge.net/projects/gcpuploader/) - available via pip as 'GcpUploader'

 ## Summary
     usage: trt2import [-h] [-v] [-o] [-t] [-g] [-u] [-n USERNAME] [-p PASSWORD]